-- (1) with UA with maximum characteristic dimensions (e.g. wingspan, rotor diameter/area or maximum distance between rotors in case of multirotor) of up to 3 m and MTOM of up to 25 kg; - (2) in VLOS of the remote pilot; - (3) over a controlled ground area that might be located in a populated area; - (4) not higher than 120 m above the surface overflown (except when close to obstacles); and

-- (5) in controlled or uncontrolled airspace, provided that there is a low probability of encountering manned aircraft. - (b) PDRA characterisation and provisions
+- (1) with UA with maximum characteristic dimensions (e.g. wingspan, rotor diameter/area or maximum distance between rotors in case of a multirotor) of up to 3 m and MTOM of up to 25 kg; - (2) in VLOS of the remote pilot; - (3) over a controlled ground area that might be located in a populated area; - (4) below 150 m above ground level (AGL) (except when close to obstacles); and - (5) in controlled or uncontrolled airspace, provided that there is a low probability of encountering manned aircraft. - (b) PDRA characterisation and conditions

-The characterisation and provisions for this PDRA are summarised in Table PDRA-S01.1 below:
+The characterisation and conditions for this PDRA are summarised in Table PDRA-S01.1 below: